Intrathecal Pump Los AngelesCalifornia Pain Medicine Center

-Intrathecal drug delivery is also referred to as “pain pump”.
-This method allows medication to be transmitted directly to the spinal cord.
+Intrathecal drug delivery is also referred to as a “pain pump”.
+This method allows the medication to be transmitted directly to the spinal cord.
 The small pump is surgically placed in the abdomen and delivers constant medication through a catheter to the area around the spinal cord.
-The “pain pump” is a viable options if all other methods have been exhausted and unsuccessful.
+The “pain pump” is a viable option if all other methods have been exhausted and unsuccessful.

 Medication is delivered directly to the spinal cord and the symptoms can be managed with a smaller dose than with traditional oral medication.
 The pump can help manage symptoms and reduce the need for oral medications.
 The area around the spinal cord is known as the subarachnoid or intrathecal space.
 Cerebrospinal fluid flows through this space and protects the brain and spinal cord.
 The pump is more effective than regular oral medication because it transmits medication directly to the CSF.

 The pump device is a round metal device that is similar in size to a hockey puck.
-Dr. Joshua Prager and Dr. Marilyn Jacobs will be surgically implanted under the skin in the abdomen.
+Dr. Joshua Prager and Dr. Marilyn Jacobs will surgically implant the device under the skin in the abdomen.
 The device contains a space known as the reservoir, which carries the medicine contents.
 The medication will be released slowly over time.
 It can be programmed to distribute medication at different periods or times throughout the day.